 - Swiss Economics Archive

-The Swiss Economics Archive has been documenting economic history and policy in Switzerland since 1910 and is the foremost center of excellence for economic and business history in Switzerland.
+The Swiss Economics Archive (SWA) has been documenting economic history and policy in Switzerland since 1910 and is the foremost center of excellence for economic and business history in Switzerland.

 - Amerbach Edition